Gio.Socket

 READABLE, WRITABLE

-Outstanding connections in the listen queue
+The number of outstanding connections in the listen queue.

 Gio.Socket.props.local_address